-The purpose of the Natural Heritage Protection Fund is to help private landowners manage, maintain and preserve the natural heritage values.
-The work must be necessary to ensure the conservation and preservation of the area.
+The purpose of the Natural Heritage Protection Fund is to help private landowners manage, maintain, preserve and enhance the natural heritage values of natural areas on their properties.
+The work must be necessary to ensure the conservation and preservation of the natural area.

-The Natural Heritage Protection Fund covers fencing to protect the area from stock damage.
+The Natural Heritage Protection Fund covers fencing to protect the natural area from stock damage.

-This policy schedule allows applicants who are individuals, for-profit enterprises, Iwi, Hapū, not-for-profit organisations and registered charities.
+This policy schedule allows applicants who are individuals, for-profit enterprises, mana whenua, not-for- profit organisations and registered charities.

-To be eligible for a grant from the Natural Heritage Protection Fund an item can:
+To be eligible for a grant from the Natural Heritage Protection Fund a natural area can:

-- Be protected either by having a significant natural area identified in the District Plan, or by way of a protective covenant, or by other legal mechanism providing similar protection to a protective covenant. - Be land within a Ngā Whenua Rāhui kawenata - Where the property is protected by way of a protective covenant or by other legal mechanism providing similar protection to a protective covenant: - The protective covenant or other legal mechanism must meet the requirements of the District Plan for legal protection of the special ecological features to achieve the protective outcome. - o The protected area meets the significance criteria for protected in the District Plan - The area of land containing the protected natural features must be readily identified and able to be measured distinctly from the total area of the property. - Meet the eligibility criteria required under the assessment criteria attached as appendix four.
+- Be protected by being identified in SCHED6 (Schedule of Rural Significant Natural Areas) of the Proposed or Operative District Plan, or by way of a protective covenant, or by other legal mechanisms providing similar protection to a protective covenant - Where the property is protected by way of a protective covenant or by other legal mechanisms providing similar protection to a protective covenant: - The protective covenant or other legal mechanism must meet the requirements of the Proposed or Operative District Plan for legal protection of the special ecological features to achieve the protective outcome - The protected natural area meets the significance criteria for being protected in the Proposed or Operative District Plan - The area of land containing the protected natural features must be readily identified and able to be measured distinctly from the total area of the property - Meet the eligibility criteria required under the assessment criteria attached as per table below - Have any legal requirements necessary for the works to be carried out approved by statutory bodies or organisations prior to applying for release of funding (e.g. QEII covenant pre-approval, resource consent for earthworks)

-Heritage items are not eligible for funding if they are owned by:
+Natural areas are not eligible for funding if they are on land owned by: